gokeay/Dice-rate-calculator/README.md

 ---

-This program can be used to calculate and visualize statistics for dice games.
-For example, you can use it to see which numbers are more likely to occur in a specific dice game or to analyze the distribution of the sum of two dice.
-It can also be beneficial for students studying probability calculations or researchers working on dice games.
+This program can be used to see which numbers are more likely to occur in a specific dice game or to analyze the distribution of the sum of two dice.

 ## Türkçe